jookri/Password_Manager/README.md

 # Password_Manager
-Run the program with command "python gui.py" in Password_Manager folder.
+Run the program with command "python gui.py" in Manager folder.